bloomberg/chromium.bb/native_client_sdk/src/doc/cds2014/index.rst

 Learn how easy it is to edit, build, and run NaCl applications all in your desktop web browser or on a Chromebook.

-Codelab #1 - What a difference Python Makes
+Codelab #1 - What a Difference Python Makes
 -------------------------------------------

 .. include:: python_summary.inc